sr00t3d/named-check-mx-zones/README.md

 ## ⚠️ Disclaimer

 > [!WARNING]
 > This software is provided "as-is".
-While extensively tested in Dovecot environments, **always perform a full backup** of your Maildir directories before running any conversion script.
+While extensively tested in named environments.
 The author is not responsible for any data loss.

 ---

 ## 📚 Detailed Tutorial

-For a complete step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete step-by-step guide, check out my full article:

 👉 [**Check Domain Zones MX in NAMED**](https://perciocastelo.com.br/blog/check-domains-zone-mx-in-named.html)